13TRIS/13TRIS/docs/SRS.md

 ### 3.9 Interfaces

 #### 3.9.1 User Interfaces
-The User interfaces that will be implented are:
+The User interfaces that will be implemented are:
 - Login - this page is used to log in
 - Register - provides a registration form
 - Home page - here the user can search for a game and see important information about himself or others (leader board)